clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-27-get-started.md

 (println ((fn [counter] (str "Counter: " counter)) @num-of-days))
 ```

-Note that in the above code, it is necessary to iteratively call `next-date` so that the system could "move on to the next trading day". (check the details [here](https://clojure-finance.github.io/clojure-backtesting-website/posts/2021-01-24-counter/))
+Note that in the above code, it is necessary to iteratively call `next-date` so that the system could "move on to the next trading day". (check the details in the *"Counter"* section)

 <br>